dietmarkuehl/P3552-task/lazy.md

     the video](https://youtu.be/nHy2cA9ZDbw?si=RDFty43InNoJxJNN)).
     Implementations should consider adding corresponding support
     and enhance tooling, e.g., debuggers, to pick up on async stack traces.
+Howver, async stack support itself isn't really something which one coroutine implementation can enable.

 While these issues are important this proposal isn't the right place to discuss them.
 Discussion of these issues should be delegated to suitable proposals wanting to improve this situation in some form.

-# Open Questions
+# Questions

-This section lists open questsions based on the design discussion above.
+This section lists questions based on the design discussion above.
+Each one has a recommendation and a vote is only needed if there opinions deviating from the recommendation.

-- Result type: expand `as_awaitable(sender)` to not require exactly on `set_value_t(T...)` completion?
+- Result type: expand `as_awaitable(sndr)` to support more than one `set_value_t(T...)` completion?
+Recommendation: no.
+- Result type: add transformation algorithms like `into_optional`, `into_expected`?
+Recommendation: no, different proposals.
 - Scheduler affinity: should `lazy` support scheduler affinity?
+    Recommendation: yes.
 - Scheduler affinity: require a `get_scheduler()` query on the receiver's environments?
+Recommendation: yes.
 - Scheduler affinity: add a definition for `inline_scheduler` (using whatever name) to support disabling scheduler affinity?
-- **TODO** add the various other outstanding questions
+    Recommendation: yes.
+- Allocator support: should `lazy` support allocators (default `std::allocator<std::byte>`)?
+Recommendation: yes.
+- Error reporting: should it be possible to return an error without throwing an exception?
+Recommendation: yes.
+- Error reporting: how should errors be reported?
+Recommendation: using `co_yield with_error(e).
+- Error reporting: should `co_yield when_error(expected)` be
+    supported?
+Recommendation: yes (although weakly).
+- Clean-up: should asynchronous clean-up be supported?
+Recommendation: no.

 # Implementation